 On my way to the uni I managed to get lost in the district behind it, I walked in a bunch of streets, pretending to know exactly where I was going when the postman looked at me suspiciously, and finally ended in a temple where a tiny festival was held!
 Maybe it was the shrine where Naru and Keitaro went to pray….maybe it has nothing to do with it, who knows?

-For those who are not familiar with Sailor Moon (and may I just had: Shame on you people!), it’s one of the most popular Magical girl manga of all time.
+For those who are not familiar with Sailor Moon (and may I just add: Shame on you people!), it’s one of the most popular Magical girl manga of all time.
 It was created around 1992 by Naoko Takeuchi, was adapted into a 200 episodes anime and made the Magical girl stories popular again, inspiring many other stories and of course countless parodies and sometimes…disturbing cosplays….

 I know: blonde with blue eyes, how Japanese she looks….But is that really important compared to the talking cat that comes from the Moon??